Editors’ picks: The 38 best products we tried and loved in February | CNN Underscored

 I've been on a long, long quest to find a great bath mat that isn't $75 and doesn't look like it's $3.
 I wanted one that was colorful, fun, put a smile on my face but still was just as absorbent as I needed it to be.
 It's taken me literally 10 years and finally, at long last, I found my match.
 I'm a huge fan of Jungalow's collection over at Target, and its latest release included this incredible bath mat that is plush, absorbent, exactly the right size and just honestly super cool-looking.
 I got it in the hot pink colorway since that's my vibe, but it adds such a gorgeous splash of color that every morning I get a little giddy that I own it.
 And it's just $25!
 What a steal. — Rachel Lubitz, senior lifestyle editor

-Great Jones, which is known for their well-made and cooky-colored cookware, just launched glassware and I am très obsessed.
-The first two launches in the line is an extra-chic oil vessel and then these measuring cups that are truly the cutest measuring cups on the market.
+Great Jones, which is known for its well-made and kooky-colored cookware, just launched glassware and I am très obsessed.
+The first two launches in the line are an extra-chic oil vessel and then these measuring cups that are truly the cutest measuring cups on the market.
 (Trust me I checked.)
-Available in contrasting blue and pink or green and yellow, they look just darling in your cabinet, and are extra large, coming in both 2-cup and 4-cup sizes.
+Available in contrasting blue and pink or green and yellow, they look just darling in your cabinet, and they're extra large, coming in both 2-cup and 4-cup sizes.
 They've already elevated my entire baking experience at home. — Rachel Lubitz, senior lifestyle editor

 It seems like a no-brainer that you wouldn’t willingly put harmful ingredients in your mouth, but most of us do that every day when we brush our teeth.
 I’ve been on a mission to swap out my normal drugstore toothpaste for an all-natural version that still fights against cavities but is gentle on my teeth — and the environment.
 Before’s Purifying Toothpaste checks all of those boxes.
 The brand is also on a sustainable mission with the first-ever plant-based tubes and donations toward environmental initiatives. — Lindsey Smith, associate editor

 Unless you’ve been living under a rock, you’ve probably seen this vanity case all over your social media feeds.
-And after finally getting my hands on a beige one, I completely understand the hype; it’s aesthetic, incredibly high-quality and super spacious, so if you, like me, have lots of makeup, you can fit all of it and more.
-Best of all, is that the case comes with spill-proof compartments, making it possible to store your foundations, serums and other liquids upright, and brush storage to keep everything organized, too! — Stephanie Griffin, social lead
+And after finally getting my hands on a beige one, I completely understand the hype; it’s aesthetic, incredibly high quality and super spacious, so if you, like me, have lots of makeup, you can fit all of it and more.
+Best of all?
+The case comes with spillproof compartments, making it possible to store your foundations, serums and other liquids upright, and brush storage to keep everything organized too! — Stephanie Griffin, social lead

 To summon warmer months, I’ve been reaching for refreshing hard kombucha and imagining I’m poolside soaking up the sun.
-Luna Bay is a women-owned small business that offers all natural, gluten-free and non-GMO adult beverages in a variety of yummy flavors.
-I’m keen on the Watermelon Sea Salt which works great on its own or mixed with juice. — Lindsey Smith, associate editor
+Luna Bay is a women-owned small business that offers all-natural, gluten-free and non-GMO adult beverages in a variety of yummy flavors.
+I’m keen on the Watermelon Sea Salt, which tastes great on its own or mixed with juice. — Lindsey Smith, associate editor